okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 }
 ```

-**TIP:** If you're IDE has issues with `Event.builder()`, it means that you need to turn on annotation processing and/or install the Lombok plugin.
+**TIP:** If your IDE has issues with `Event.builder()`, it means that you need to turn on annotation processing and/or install the Lombok plugin.
 I had to uninstall/reinstall the Lombok plugin in IntelliJ IDEA in order to get things to work.

 If you start your app (using `./mvnw spring-boot:run`) after adding this code, you'll see the list of groups and events displayed in your console.